 All messages submitted under FATCA or CRS are validated first against the relevant FATCA or CRS schema definition (XSD) files.
 Note this means that some elements or attributes which are ignored by IGOR are still mandatory if required by the relevant XSD.
 In the commentary below, recommended values are provided for such fields.

 XML comments may be included in messages.
-XML comments are removed by IGOR before the message is stored, and are therefore not visible to Guernsey Income Tax or the destination country.
+XML comments are removed by IGOR before the message is stored, and are therefore not visible to the States of Guernsey Income Tax Office or the destination country.

 All XML messages submitted to IGOR must be valid (see http://www.w3.org/TR/REC-xml/#dt-valid) and should be UTF-8 encoded.
 Other encodings may be used, but are not guaranteed to be handled correctly by IGOR.